smcallister594/scotscottmca/content/posts/Sleeping120MoreSeconds.md

 ## Finding The Answer

-It was suggested that I ask Meghan Stewart (@WSUSN3RD), the WSUS Nerd, if anyone was going to know it would probably be her.
+It was suggested that I ask Meghan Stewart ([@WSUSN3RD](https://x.com/WSUSN3RD)), THE WSUS Nerd.
+Because if anyone was going to know it would probably be her.

 So I reached out to her, piqued her curiosity and she delivered.